Katherine A. Kuchan, R.N., J.D. Attorney

 Phone: (414) 721-0479 Fax: (414) 721-0491

 Katherine Kuchan, a Shareholder in the firm, provides legal counsel to clients in numerous states regarding regulatory and compliance matters, including advising clients on fraud and abuse matters coordinated through federal and state enforcement agencies, defending hospitals, physician practices and other providers involved in governmental investigations, coordinating internal investigations, advising corporate compliance officers and assisting with repayments to government health care programs through voluntary refunds and CMS and OIG self-disclosures.
-She actively works with hospitals and other health care entities on special regulatory problems involving compliance with Corporate Integrity Agreement requirements, survey and licensure, EMTALA and risk management.
+She actively works with hospitals and other health care entities on special regulatory matters including management of and compliance with Corporate Integrity Agreement requirements, survey and licensure and EMTALA.
 Ms. Kuchan also provides compliance support services to a variety of health care entities.
 These services include completing compliance program effectiveness reviews, risk assessments and Board Member Compliance Committee education, among other services.
 Ms. Kuchan's experience as a Registered Nurse offers her clients the benefit and value of working with legal counsel who has practical, clinical knowledge and real life experience from working in the health care industry.
 For a list of Ms. Kuchan’s publications and presentations, click here.

 University of Wisconsin - Madison, M.S.; Marquette University, B.S.